anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

+# Tutorial on self-transforming neural machines

-# Basics of self-modifying neural machines
+## Basics of self-modifying neural machines

 Neural machines work by repeating a two-stroke cycle.
 The inner mechanisms of neurons work during the first phase of the cycle.